jonasbn/bash_completion_historian/README.md

 ### Personal

-If you want to install them for your personal use, do the following:
+If you want to install them for your personal use, do the following.

+Create the file: `~/.bash_completion`, containing the code below:

 ```bash
 for bcfile in ~/.bash_completion.d/* ; do